 1Division of Physiology, School of Medicine, University of California San Diego, La Jolla, CA, USA.
 3Laboratorio de Fisiología Comparada/Laboratorio de Fisiología del Transporte de Oxígeno, Departamento de Ciencias Biológicas y Fisiológicas, Universidad Peruana Cayetano Heredia, Lima, Perú.
 4Division of Biomedical Sciences, School of Medicine, University of California Riverside, Riverside, CA, USA.
 5Department of Biology and Marine Biology, University of North Carolina at Wilmington, Wilmington, DE, USA

-Chronic Mountain Sickness (CMS), a disease typically develops among highlanders, is usually categorized by excessive production of red blood cells.
-Patients generally suffer from sleep disorders, pulmonary hypertension, and exercise intolerance.
-As an empirical treatment, hemodilution has been reported to alleviate CMS symptoms.
-However, the transcriptomics differences between healthy and CMS individuals and the underlying biological mechanism of hemodilution are yet to be elucidated.
+Chronic Mountain Sickness (CMS), a disease common among highlanders, is usually categorized by excessive production of red blood cells.
+In addition, patients generally suffer from sleep disorders, pulmonary hypertension, and exercise intolerance.
+Hemodilution, or “bloodletting” has been anecdotally reported to alleviate CMS symptoms.
+However, the transcriptomic differences between healthy and CMS individuals and the underlying biological mechanism of hemodilution are yet to be elucidated.

 Healthy and CMS Andean males (NCMS=6, NHealthy=8) resident at Cerro de Pasco, Peru (~4300 m) were asked to peddle on a cycle ergometer until reaching peak exercise.
 Participants with CMS were then treated by isovolemic hemodilution, which is performed by draining a portion of the participants’ blood and replacing it with artificial plasma that contains no red blood cells.
 Participants were then asked to repeat the previous exercise protocol.
 During exercise, participants’ blood gas contents, cardiac functions, and total oxygen and CO2 consumption were measured in-situ.
-Blood samples were taken and contained in PAXgene Blood RNA Tubes at rest, at peak exercise, and at fasting state.
-Blood samples were then sent for RNA sequencing.
-Raw gene expressions were compared at fasting baseline among healthy, CMS, and CMS hemodiluted participants.
+Blood samples were taken in PAXgene Blood RNA Tubes at rest, peak exercise, and fasting.
+Blood samples were then sent for library preparation and RNA sequencing.
+Raw gene expression was compared at fasting baseline among healthy, CMS, and CMS hemodiluted participants.
 Second-order comparisons were constructed by first profiling the transcriptomic changes during exercise and then comparing the difference-in-difference expression levels.
-Differential gene expression were quantified by combining biological signal (log fold changes) and statistical significance (p values).
-Top 10% overexpressed and underexpressed genes were considered as significantly differentially expressed and were further analyzed by Ingenuity Pathway Analysis to indicate regulations of biological pathways.
+Differential gene expression was quantified by combining biological signals (log fold changes) and statistical significance (p values).
+The top 10% overexpressed and underexpressed genes were considered as significantly differentially expressed and were further analyzed via Ingenuity Pathway Analysis (IPA) to predict differentially regulated pathways.